-(Priority year groups Year 3 and Year 6.)
+(Priority year groups Year 4 and Year 6.)

-The academic mentor was employed last academic year and from Autumn 2 delivered core subject lessons to identified children in year 3 during the morning.
+The academic mentor has continued to be employed this academic year and delivered core subject lessons to identified children in year 4 during the morning.
 (Target year group last academic year).
 During the afternoon he delivered interventions to identified children in year 6.
 This was specific and targeted support based upon assessment data and children's individual barriers.
-The outcomes for end of key stage 2 maths shows the positive impact of this as at the end of year 5 50% of children achieved ARE in maths, whereas at the end of year 6 the cohort achieved 63% achieved ARE.
-The gap in attainment between disadvantaged at Highbury and non -disadvantaged nationally reduced from 20% to 11% in Maths